Advice on reducing exposure to PFAS will vary with each location due to local circumstances.

 Select the national tab to find national guidance and advice on a range of PFAS matters.
 Select the relevant tab to find who to contact for information about PFAS and any specific PFAS management requirements in your state or territory.

 Advice by region

 Health and other support

-The Commonwealth Department of Health provides information on the potential health effects and pathways of PFAS exposure, current health initiatives and community support and engagement.
+The Commonwealth Department of Health and Aged Care provides information on the potential health effects and pathways of PFAS exposure, current health initiatives and community support and engagement.
 Key advice documents available are:

 - enHealth guidance – Statement on per- and polyfluoroalkyl substances | Australian Government Department of Health and Aged Care - guidance for use in assessing any public health risks where PFAS have been released into the environment, including information on the major human exposure pathways, the development of human health reference values for PFOS, PFOA and PFHxS, breast feeding and pregnancy, and blood tests.